barry800414/master_thesis/progess.md

     1. Direct Community Single (done)
     2. Direct Community Merge (done)
     3. Direct KMeans Single (done)
-    4. Direct KMeans Merge
+    4. Direct KMeans Merge (done)
     5. InDirect Community Single (done)
     6. InDirect Community Merge (done)
-    7. InDirect KMeans Single (can try, it will be very slow)
+    7. InDirect KMeans Single (can try, it will be very slow, running)
     8. InDirect KMeans Merge
     9. Single
     10. Merge

+    TODO: compare results

 3. Should investigate the sensitivity of threshold selection in community detection **see README.md in ./ResultAnalysis folder
     Should run:
       1. PlotThreshold.py: convert data to excel friendly format
       2. ResultStat.py: calculating statistics about the result

 4. Should inverstigate the physical meaning when merging features to do: model (how features are clustered and merged has been dumped), now is to analyze it Should run: ./ResultAnalysis/PrintFeatureCluster.py